sammigachuhi/my_django/docs/08-another-app.md

 ## Add a route

-Next, you need to hook up an URL so that you can visit the page that you’ve just created.
+First, you need to hook up an URL so that you can visit the page that you’ve just created.
 Your `sanitation/` folder contains a file named `urls.py`.
 In this file, you’ll include a URL configuration for the `world` app:

 By adding another `path()` to `urlpatterns`, you create a new route for your Django `sanitation` project.
 Whenever you visit the root path of your project, the routes of the pages application will load.
 The `world.urls` module doesn’t exist yet, so you’ll need to create it by adding a `urls.py` file under the `world` directory.